Stephen Kidd, Executive Director, 202-296-4994 ext. 149, email@example.com

 Beatrice Gurwitz, Associate Director, 202-296-4994 ext.
 150, firstname.lastname@example.org

-Beatrice Gurwitz is assistant director of the National Humanities Alliance (NHA).
+Beatrice Gurwitz is associate director of the National Humanities Alliance (NHA).
 Prior to joining NHA, Gurwitz served as a consultant at the National Endowment for the Humanities and the U.S. Department of State.
 She has also taught at the University of Maryland and in the New York City public school system.
 She is the author of Argentine Jews in the Age of Revolt (Brill, 2016).
 Her writing has also appeared in Journal of Jewish Identities, Immigrants and Minorities, and the Chronicle of Higher Education.
 She holds a B.A. from Wesleyan University and a Ph.D. in History from the University of California, Berkeley.

 Robert Bowen, Government Affairs Associate, 202-296-4994 ext.
 109, email@example.com